 - Underwriters in the financing for Carlyle’s $7.4 billion acquisition of Veritas from Symantec Corporation, in the financing for AEA’s $1.9 billion acquisition of 24 Hour Fitness, in the financing for Ares’ $1.5 billion acquisition of CPG International, in the financing for Gartner, Inc.’s $2.6 billion acquisition of CEB Inc., in the financing for Olin Corporation’s $5 billion acquisition of Dow Chemical’s chlor-alkali business and in the financing for Charles River Laboratories’ $800 million acquisition of MPI Research

 - Underwriters in the $1.5 billion debt financing for Sprint Corporation, in the $1.8 billion debt financing for Hanesbrands Inc. and €500 million debt financing for Hanesbrands Finance Luxembourg S.C.A., in the €850 million debt financing for V.F.
-Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in the $700 million debt financings for Central Garden & Pet Company
+Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in $700 million of debt financings for Central Garden & Pet Company

 - Underwriters in over $1.3 billion of debt financings for Cinemark USA, Inc. and in over $1 billion of debt financings for Pharmaceutical Product Development, LLC

 - First Reserve in connection with financings in respect of Crestwood Midstream Partners, Midstates Petroleum, CHC Helicopter S.A. and TPC Group Inc.

 - Dealer managers in multiple exchange offers, tender offers and/or consent solicitations for Sprint Corporation, Jack Cooper Enterprises, Inc., Noble Corporation, Crestwood Midstream Partners, Fortescue Metals Group Ltd. and Laureate Education, Inc.

 titled, “How to Draft Risk Factors for a Registration Statement” and “Responding to SEC Comment Letters.”
 In March 2017, he co-authored an article in Law360